devikacraj/Employee/README.md

 The use of this keyword is to initialize the global variable to local variable.

 RAISESALARY()
-This method the logic is convert the current salary to 1000 hike and the sal is displayed along with the message that the Salary is raised by 1000.
+This method is the logic to convert the current salary to 1000 hike and the sal is displayed along with the message that the Salary is raised by 1000.

     void raisesalary()
 	{
 		this.salary=salary+1000;
 		System.out.println("salary raised by 1000.0");